irfanhakim-as/homelab-wiki/topics/omv.md

     wget -O - https://raw.githubusercontent.com/OpenMediaVault-Plugin-Developers/installScript/master/install | sudo bash
     ```

-      Note that you may lose remote SSH connection to the OMV server at a certain point during the installation process.
+    Note that you may lose remote SSH connection to the OMV server at a certain point during the installation process, for example:

+    ```
+      [2025-12-23 01:41:54+0000] [omvinstall] Applying network changes with omv-salt.
+Connection may drop ...
+      client_loop: ssh_packet_write_poll: Connection to 192.168.0.106 port 22: Host is down
+    ```

     Should this happen, simply reconnect to the server's latest IP address via SSH or the web interface.

 ### Install OMV-Extras